RTEMS/rtems-docs/c-user/config/scheduler-clustered.rst

 Clustered Scheduler Configuration
 =================================

+This section describes configuration options related to clustered scheduling.
 A clustered scheduler configuration is optional.
 It is an advanced configuration area and only necessary in specific circumstances.